PolyConf: Unlocking Polymer Conformation Generation through Hierarchical Generative Models: Proposed Method

-This hierarchical generative process leads to the proposed PolyConf model and the two-phase learning strategy, as shown in Figure~\ref{fig: Overview}.
-In the following subsections, we will introduce the model architecture, the learning method, and the generation process in detail.
+This hierarchical generative process further leads to the proposed PolyConf model and its two-phase learning strategy, as illustrated in Figure~\ref{fig: Overview}.
+In the following subsections, we will introduce them in detail.